Best Bushcraft Knife: Reviews and Tips [2026 Update]

 Dimensions: 4.3″ blade, 9″ total

-The Helle Temagami Knife has been crafted and hand honed for incredible sharpness and durability.
-The knife has a sleek design, with a three layered stainless steel blade that is strong, durable and tough.
+The Helle Tollekniv Knife has been crafted and hand-honed for incredible sharpness and durability.
+The knife has a sleek design, with a three-layered stainless steel blade that is strong, durable and tough.

 For all these reasons (and the ones below), this amazing bushcraft knife grabs our Editor’s Choice award, being considered the best option on our list.